 Renewals of our collections are possible if the item is not needed by another patron.
 Renewals may be requested online or by contacting the Circulation Desk.

 Renew Interlibrary Loan books by logging into your ILL account.

 Overdue Fines and Penalties

 Borrowers may be charged overdue fines of fifty cents ($0.50) per day/per item for all materials not returned or renewed by the due date.
 After 21 days overdue, all non-returned items are considered "lost" and the borrower will be billed a replacement charge plus processing and billing fees.
-Some fees may be refunded if the item is returned within one year of the due date.
-After one year, no refund is given.
-The Library reserves the right to revoke library privileges of anyone who has accrued excessive library charges, ignores recall notices, or who willfully damages library property.
+We reserve the right to revoke library privileges of anyone who has accrued excessive library charges, ignores recall notices, or who willfully damages library property.

 Overdue interlibrary loan charges adhere to the policies of the lending library.

 The New Hampshire College and University Council (NHCUC) Cooperative Library Program offers students, faculty, and staff from NH colleges access to library facilities of all the consortium schools as well as to city, town and state libraries.

 Your valid Saint Anselm ID allows library privileges** at the following consortium schools: